YUTA-fywoo/chatgpt-web-workers/README.md

 LICENSE
 ```

+## Suggestions welcome

-Bug reports and improvements are welcome through [GitHub Issues](https://github.com/YUTA-fywoo/chatgpt-web-workers/issues).
-Include the client/OS, visible mode and effort, expected behavior, and a sanitized reproduction.
-Distinguish a tested behavior from a proposed optimization.
+Have an idea for better task allocation, smoother communication, or another useful workflow?
+Open a [GitHub Issue](https://github.com/YUTA-fywoo/chatgpt-web-workers/issues).
+Feedback, real-world use cases, and improvements are welcome.
+When reporting a problem, include the client/OS, visible mode and effort, expected behavior, and a sanitized example.

 Released under the [MIT License](LICENSE).
-Independent community project; not affiliated with or endorsed by OpenAI.
+You can use, modify, and share the skill with the license notice.